hmchou56/centra8/centra5/virtualevents.md

 ## 2020 Virtual Events

-Please refer to the <a href="https://www.globalcentra.org/2020webinars/">2020 Global CENTRA Webinar Series for more information</a>.
+Please refer to the <a href="https://www.globalcentra.org/2020webinars/">2020 Global CENTRA Webinar Series</a> for more information.